An Appalachian Trail Tale

 I remember sometime in the early hours, shivering to no end, I’d thought of unwrapping my toilet paper roll.
 I was going to wrap myself in the stuff, mummified style, for the added warmth (with the obvious benefit of absorbing any bodily leaks I might incur).
 But no. I just struggled and snuggled.
 Some nights are longer than others.

-It snowed through the night.
+It snowed throughout the night.
+There is no deeper silence than snow falling.
 It was falling intermittently as we slipped away (in the literal sense) from the shelter.
 Neither of us are graceful skiers or skaters.
 We knew we didn’t have to climb as much as yesterday, but I knew: fatigue only snowballs when backpacking.
 Injury impends where snow or ice or fatigue are found.

 I assured her the only thing bending me out of shape was the backpack.
 The evidence shows.